Sabah: Transportation

 Sabah has a total of 21934 km road network in 2016, of which 11355 km are sealed road.
 Before the formation of Malaysia, the state together with Sarawak only has rudimentary road systems.
 Most trunk roads was then constructed from the 1970s until the 1980s under the World Bank loans.
 In 2005, 61% of road coverage in the state were still gravel and unpaved, comprising 1428 km federal roads and 14249 km state roads, of which 6094 km are sealed while the remaining 9583 km were gravel and unpaved roads.
-This led to great disparity between roads in the state with those in the Peninsular, with only 38.9% are sealed while 89.4% have been sealed in the Peninsular.
+This led to disparity between roads in the state with those in the Peninsular, with only 38.9% are sealed while 89.4% have been sealed in the Peninsular.
 Due to this, SDC was implemented to expand the road coverage in Sabah along with the construction of Pan-Borneo Highway.
 Since the 9MP, various road projects has been undertaken under the SDC and around RM50 million has been spent to repairs Sabah main roads since the 8MP.
 The high cost to repair roads frequently has led the Sabah state government to find other alternative ways to connecting every major districts by tunnelling roads through highlands which will also saving time and fuel as the distance being shortened as well to bypass landslides.
 In early 2016, the expansion project of Pan-Borneo Highway has been launched to expand the road size from single carriageway to four-lane road, while city highway been expand from four-lane to eight-lane as well with the construction of new routes which will connect the state with Sarawak, Brunei and the Trans Kalimantan Highway in Indonesia.
 The project is divided into two packages: the first package covering the West Coast area will complete in 2021, while the second covering the East Coast area will finish in 2022.
 All state roads are maintained under the state's Public Works Department, while federal roads maintained by the national Public Works Department.